-Point of delivery for self-contained metering is at the ends of the service entrance conductor extending from the mast head.
+Service point for self-contained metering is at the ends of the service entrance conductor extending from the mast head.
 Provide 24-inch tail beyond the weatherhead for utility connection.
 Neutral must be marked with factory stripe or white tape.

-3.2 Service Masts [23]
+3.2 Service Masts [24]